vivianmartinez/php-restapi-poo-noframework/README.md

 ### Project details

 This API allows you manage a bookstore.
-You can create, update, delete and get information about a single book, author or category.
+You can create, read, update, delete and get information about a single book, author or category.

 #### API Requests